fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 ## Add the UI Options component ##

 The simplest way to add the UI Options component to your page is using a `<script>` tag near the top of the page.
-We suggest placing it right before the UI Options markup created in [Step 1 of Download and install the UI Options library](#download-and-install-the-ui-options-library).
+We suggest placing it right before the UI Options `<div class="flc-prefsEditor-separatedPanel...> </div>` block.

 Add the script block as shown below into the `<body>` element of your HTML file: